aws-powertools/aws-lambda-powertools-python/docs/utilities/parser.md

 ### Built-in models

-You can use pre-built models provided by the Parser for parsing events from AWS services, so you don’t need to create these models yourself, we’ve already done that for you.
+You can use pre-built models to work events from AWS services, so you don’t need to create them yourself.
+We’ve already done that for you!

 === "sqs_model_event.py"